What is Google Client ID in GA4: Detailed Setup Guide for 2024

 );

-Using the Realtime report or Debug View (recommend installing the extension to track your hits in it) you can check the correctness of the implementation.
-You can see examples of how to check hits in Debug View or how to display Client ID in a report in the "via Google Tag Manager" block.
+Using the Realtime report or Debug View (I recommend installing the extension to track your hits), you can check the implementation's correctness.
+You can see examples of how to check hits in Debug View or how to display Client ID in a report via the Google Tag Manager block.

 Why transfer the Client ID to your CRM?